mgmartel/BP-Default-Group-Avatar/readme.txt

 Requires at least: WordPress 3.5 and BuddyPress 1.6.2 Tested up to: WordPress 3.5 and BuddyPress 1.6.2

-Adds a default group avatar to BuddyPress.
-Configure the image URL via the option page.
+Adds a default group avatar to BuddyPress without disabling Gravatars for users.

 == Description ==